in Spallumcheen's Municipal Election.

 Mayor Rieger calls for a co-operative spirit.

-way to solve problems is through a spirit of co-operation", Mayor Guenter Rieger said in his inaugural speech on Monday
+way to solve problems is through a spirit of co-operation",

-with over 65,000 arce can use its unique position as a municipalty whose heart is another municiplaity, the city of Armstrong, to have a bright future, Mayor Guenter A. Rieger said.
+Spallumcheen with over 65,000 arce can use its unique position as a municipalty whose heart is another

+municipality, the city of Armstrong, to have a bright future, Mayor Guenter A. Rieger said.

-Mayor Eric Hornby of the City of Armstrong stated, "There have been allready more exchanges in two weeks with Mayor Rieger, than in the three previous years.. .....Mayor Eric
+Mayor Eric Hornby of the City of Armstrong stated, "There have been already

+more exchanges in two weeks with Mayor Rieger, than in the three previous years.. .....Mayor Eric

 Hornby is now very optimistic about the general atmosphere between Armstrong and Spallumcheen...
 Mayor Hornby said: Spallumcheen

 voters made a very good decision......"